 However, about 3 years ago, my husband and I bought a house.
 Within about a week, neighbors were visiting to introduce themselves, wanting to see our home, wanting to swap contact info.
 It was so odd to me.
 I really didn’t know how to react.
 Nowadays, my neighbours can find my information simply by using a reverse address lookup site, with which they need nothing more than my email address, my phone number or simply my name.

 I was quickly approached by a woman who runs the HOA meetings- let’s call her Pansy.
 Pansy invited us to her monthly meeting… Listen, I’m not the HOA type.
 In fact, I despise the idea.
 In no way did I want to be a part of that meeting Tuesday at 6:15 in her home, so I respectfully declined.
 My next interaction with Pansy was her waving me over while I was pulling into my driveway one day after work.
-I park and walk over.
+We recently got a new driveway and let me give you some advice – driveway maintainence is key!!
+Anyway, I park and walk over.

 “I just thought you should know that a young blonde woman entered your home around 2PM yesterday and didn’t leave until about 4…”